Team-SafetyWare/safetyware-api/README.md

 1. Execute the "Run" configuration.
 Docker containers are started automatically.
 2. Navigate to http://localhost:3001/hello/alice.
-3. Stop the Docker containers in the services tab when your sitting is over.
+3. Stop the Docker containers in the Services tab when your sitting is over.

 ### CLI